LizardByte/Sunshine/docs/guides.md

 Once again, restart your computer and do a quick test.
 Make sure you can connect to the PC to login and enter your credentials.
 You should be booted out of the system, and then can reconnect a few seconds later to the logged-in desktop session.
-You should see a tray icon for sunshine, and the sound should be working (or you may need to manually select the sunshine-sink at least the first time).
+You should see a tray icon for Sunshine, and the sound should be working (or you may need to manually select the sunshine-sink at least the first time).

 If you don't have multiple monitors, at this point you can consider yourself done!

 ##### Configuring the login screen layout for multiple monitors

-This is not sunshine-specific, but is a frequent problem I had setting up sunshine and thought it pertinent to add to the guide.
+This is not sunshine-specific, but is a frequent problem I had setting up Sunshine and thought it pertinent to add to the guide.
 If you are using multiple monitors (even a single monitor with a dummy plug may have this problem) you might notice the streamed login screen has one or more of the following problems: